liberize/ssc/README.md

 For maximum source code protection, use these flags
 ```
-./ssc script binary -u -s -r -e /path/to/interpreter -S N
+./ssc script binary -u -s -r -e file -S N
 ```

-* use compile time obfuscation to obfuscate string literals, so nothings useful will show with `strings` command
+* All sensitive string literals are obfuscated with compile time obfuscation, so nothings useful will show with `strings` command
-* all debug symbols are stripped and all functions are inlined, increasing the difficulty to decompile and analyze the binary
+* All debug symbols are stripped and all functions are inlined, increasing the difficulty to decompile and analyze the binary
-* -u flag enables debugger detection at runtime, prevents tools like `gdb` `strace` from tracing `write` syscall
+* -u flag enables debugger detection at runtime, prevents tools like `gdb` `strace` from tracing `read` `write` syscall
-* -s flag compiles a static binary, avoids LD_PRELOAD hook
+* -s flag compiles a static binary, prevents function hook with LD_PRELOAD
 * -r flag generates a random rc4 key (obfuscated), increases the difficulty to decrypt with key directly from binary
 * -e flag embeds the interpreter to binary (encrypted), prevents source dumping with forged interpreter
 * -S flag splits script to N segments, checks for debugger and pipe reader before writing each segment to pipe, so at most one segment of source code may be acquired by reading from pipe or dumping memory.